 Each team ends their studies with a big exhibition, showing off their degree projects.

 Our approach is practical.
-In collaboration with top industry partners — Estonian startups, government sector, telecoms, NGOs — each semester, we work on real life briefs, real life problems and real people to discover hidden possibilities of innovation and come up with forward-looking concepts that are grounded in reality.
+In collaboration with top industry partners—Estonian startups, government sector, telecoms, NGOs — we work on real-life briefs, problems, and real people each semester to discover the hidden possibilities of innovation and develop forward-looking concepts grounded in reality.

-Design is a very open community, there’s an abundance of methodologies and materials out there.
+Design is a very open community; there’s an abundance of methodologies and tools.
 Anyone can learn them.
-But it’s a matter of practice, failing, reflecting, and trying again, to actually start thinking like a designer.
-We aim to create a safe environment that encourages risk-taking and fosters creativity by being open, honest, fun and reflective.
+But it’s only through practice, failing, reflecting, and trying again, that you actually develop your intuition and start thinking like a designer.
+We aim to create a safe environment that encourages risk-taking and fosters creativity by being open, honest, fun, and reflective

-Being a digital nation, the country faces a great industry demand for designers.
+As a digital nation, the country faces a strong demand for designers.
 Start-ups are constantly on the lookout for talent, and the government sector is open for innovation.

-No traffic jams, get anywhere in ten minutes and the prime minister is one call away.
-Being in a small nation means having easy access to the industry, agility to move fast, and having time to spend on things that matter.
+No traffic jams, get anywhere in ten minutes, and the prime minister is one call away.
+Being in a small nation means easy access to the industry, the agility to move fast, and time to spend on things that matter.

 Estonia has a long but mixed history.
-While culturally enriching, some of the past experiences have also given a blow to the country's economy.
+While culturally enriching, some of our 20th-century experiences had also given a blow to the country's economy.
 It is developing extremely fast, but for now still a reasonably priced option for students.

 Established in 1914, the Estonian Academy of Arts is one of six public universities in Estonia.
 It combines an unique mix of heritage and cutting-edge, as its small size allows for agility and constant innovation.

-EKA is a school of 1000 students and 1:3 teacher-student ratio.
+EKA is a school with 1000 students and a 1:3 teacher-student ratio.
 This means that individualised study and personal mentorship are at the core of your development.

 In 2018, EKA moved into brand new campus right in the middle of local cultural hotspots.
 VR Lab, Prototyping Lab, Woodworking Studio, Photo Studio, Equipment Rental and others are at your disposal to engage your creativity.

-The IxD.ma was born out of necessity for designers in a digitally advanced nation.
+The IxD.ma was born out of the necessity for designers in a digitally advanced nation.

-Launched in 2016 by Kristjan Mändmaa (EKA), Amid Moradganjeh (IDEO) and Keit Ein (FLUX), input from top design teams across the Globe was used for establishing the initial approach, methods and curricula.
-Ever since, the program has been in constant development, quickly becoming the most popular masters' program in the school and is today attracting great minds from across the Globe.
+Launched in 2016 by Kristjan Mändmaa (EKA), Amid Moradganjeh (IDEO), and Keit Ein (FLUX), input from top design teams across the Globe was used to establish the program's initial ideology and mindset.
+Ever since, the program has been in constant development, informed by best teaching practices, student feedback, and emerging themes in the design field.